auto-flow/auto-flow/docs/_sources/index.rst.txt

 ..
-HyperFlow documentation master file, created by sphinx-quickstart on Sat Apr 11 12:14:41 2020.
+AutoFlow documentation master file, created by sphinx-quickstart on Sat Apr 11 12:14:41 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-HyperFlow documentation!
+AutoFlow documentation!
 =====================================
-HyperFlow is a automatic machine learning workflow modeling platform.
+AutoFlow is a automatic machine learning workflow modeling platform.

 .. toctree::